PaulDance/cargo-liner/README.md

           `$CARGO_HOME` or `$CARGO_INSTALL_ROOT` directory or making
           requests to the registry.
 These operations will thus be entirely skipped.

+          [default: false]

       --no-skip-check
-          Negation of `--skip-check` that overrides it and restores the default behavior as if absent
+          Negation of `--skip-check` that overrides it and restores the default behavior as if absent, i.e. perform the usual version check

   -k, --no-fail-fast
           Disable the default fail-fast execution of `cargo